What is attenuated familial adenomatous polyposis?

 AFAP is still being defined by doctors.
 It has not been determined if families with AFAP have the same risk for other types of cancer, in addition to colon cancer, as families with classic FAP.
 Risks for some of the other, noncancerous features associated with classic FAP have not been determined.
-For instance, people with AFAP appear to have a lesser chance of developing desmoid tumors (noncancerous fibrous tumors that can grow anywhere in the body) or congenital hypertrophy of the retinal pigment epithelium (CHRPE, which is an eye condition), than people diagnosed with FAP.
+For instance, people with AFAP appear to have a lesser chance of developing desmoid tumors, or congenital hypertrophy of the retinal pigment epithelium (CHRPE), than people diagnosed with FAP.
+A desmoid tumor is a noncancerous fibrous tumor that can grow anywhere in the body.
+CHRPE is an eye condition that does not affect vision but can be seen by looking at the retina using a special instrument called an ophthalmoscope.
 Find out more about classic FAP .

 What causes AFAP?

 AFAP is a genetic condition.
 This means that the cancer risk can be passed from generation to generation in a family, but usually not all children of a person with AFAP will be affected.
 The gene associated with AFAP is APC; APC stands for adenomatous polyposis coli.
 A mutation (alteration) in the APC gene gives a person an increased lifetime risk of developing multiple adenomatous colon polyps, colorectal cancer , and other cancers of the digestive tract.
-People who are diagnosed with AFAP, and their family members, should talk with a genetics counselor or medical genetics specialist (a health professional with specialized training in medical genetics).
+People who are diagnosed with AFAP, and their family members, should talk with a genetic counselor or medical genetics specialist.
+A genetic counselor is a health professional with specialized training in medical genetics.

 How is AFAP inherited?